despreston/go-craq/README.md

 ```

 ## Processes
+There are 3 packages that should be started to run the chain.
+The default node
+implementation in [cmd/node](cmd/node) uses the Go net/rpc package and
+[bbolt](go.etcd.io/bbolt) for storage. [store/kv](store/kv) package is a
+_very simple_ in-memory key/value store that is included as an example to work
+off of when adding new storage implementations.

 ### Coordinator
 Facilitates new writes to the chain; allows nodes to announce themselves to the
 chain; manages the order of the nodes of the chain.
 One Coordinator should be